madvlad/ConcPerfect17/Design_Doc.md

 ## Feature Set

-##

 ## General Features

-- .45 jump components
+- 45 jump components
-- .Randomized courses (Unlimited, 9-jump, or 18-jump)
+- Randomized courses (Unlimited, 9-jump, or 18-jump)
-- .Well defined and smooth conc jumping mechanics
+- Well defined and smooth conc jumping mechanics
-- .3D graphics
+- 3D graphics
-- .Customizable character models
+- Customizable character models
-- .Multiplayer functionality
+- Multiplayer functionality
-- .Ability to customize experience:
+- Ability to customize experience:
-  - .FOV customization
+  - FOV customization
-  - .Mouse sensitivity customization
+  - Mouse sensitivity customization

 ## Multiplayer Features

-- .Up to 16 players per game
+- Up to 16 players per game
-- .Games are found in a server browser
+- Games are found in a server browser
-- .Players host their own game servers
+- Players host their own game servers
-- .Chat with voice and text
+- Chat with voice and text
-- .Different multiplayer game modes
+- Different multiplayer game modes

 ## Editor

-- .Players will be able to build their own course by selecting and ordering Jump Components manually
+- Players will be able to build their own course by selecting and ordering Jump Components manually
-- .Given the order of jumps the player should be able to get a seed to share their course with others
+- Given the order of jumps the player should be able to get a seed to share their course with others

 ## Gameplay

-- .Timing functionality to try and beat the courses as fast as possible
+- Timing functionality to try and beat the courses as fast as possible
-- .Challenging courses that are hard enough that merely completing them is fun in itself
+- Challenging courses that are hard enough that merely completing them is fun in itself
-- .Online racing functionality to go head to head with your friends
+- Online racing functionality to go head to head with your friends
-- .Online &quot;skins&quot; game mode that relies more on your skill than your speed
+- Online &quot;skins&quot; game mode that relies more on your skill than your speed

 ### The Game World

-###

 ## Overview

  The main game world will be divided up into five different courses from different locations in the Western United Stated.
 Each location has a restricted conc jumping course that the player will be put on.
 The course will be restricted with physical boundaries like ones seen around the boundaries of a soccer field (advertisements included).

 ## Difficult and Interesting Terrain Obstacles